MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-25/README.md

 cd notebooks
 jupyter notebook DataCollecting.ipynb
 ```

+1. In the project directory, go to the `config` folder.
+2. Open the `api_key.txt` file (create one if it doesn't exist) and paste your OpenRouteService API key into the file.
+3. Ensure no extra characters or newline.

 * Run all cells to download datasets and generate a list of target suburbs for further analysis.